chitra161999/chitra161999/README.md

 - 👋 Hi, I’m Chitra Rajput
--    I'm an Software Enginner at Harman
+-    I'm a Software Enginner at Harman
-- 👀 I’m interested in Web Development
+- 👀 I’m an SDET with 4 years of Experience
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Maching Learning
 - 💞️ I’m looking to collaborate on competitive coding
 - 📫 How to reach me rajpuchitra1999@gmail.com